Lance Ten Broeck

-Lance Ten Broeck (born March 21, 1956) is an American professional golfer who has played on the PGA Tour, Nationwide Tour, and Champions Tour.
+Lance Ten Broeck (March 21, 1956 – April 30, 2023) was an American professional golfer who played on the PGA Tour, Nationwide Tour, and Champions Tour.

-Early life
+Early life and amateur career

 Ten Broeck was born in Chicago, Illinois, and grew up in Beverly, a community on the city's southwest side.
-He attended the University of Texas, and was a member of the golf team from 1975–1976.
+He attended the University of Texas, and was a member of the golf team from 1975 to 1976.
 He was a two-time All-American and winner of the Massingill trophy in 1975.
-He turned pro in 1977.

-Career
+Professional career

-Ten Broeck played in 349 PGA Tour events in his career making the cut 159 times including ten top-10 finishes.
+In 1977, Ten Broeck turned pro.
+He played in 349 PGA Tour events in his career making the cut 159 times including ten top-10 finishes.
 His best finish in an official PGA Tour event was a stand-alone 2nd at the 1991 Chattanooga Classic.
 His best finish in a major was a T-31 at the 1991 U.S. Open.
 He won the 1984 Magnolia State Classic before that tournament became an official PGA Tour event.

 After his playing days were over, Ten Broeck began work as a caddie.
-His clients have included several big name players – notably Robert Allenby and Jesper Parnevik.
-Since Ten Broeck made more than 150 cuts in his career on the PGA Tour, he is a veteran member of the tour, near the bottom of the list in eligibility.
-He frequently commits to playing in events in which he is scheduled to caddie, just in case the unlikely happens and more players drop out than there are alternates at the course.
+His clients included several big name players – notably Robert Allenby and Jesper Parnevik.
+Since Ten Broeck made more than 150 cuts in his career on the PGA Tour, he was a veteran member of the tour, near the bottom of the list in eligibility.
+He frequently committed to playing in events in which he was scheduled to caddie, just in case the unlikely happened and more players drop out than there are alternates at the course.
 In 2008, he returned to the PGA Tour for the first time since 1998 in the Legends Reno-Tahoe Open, a tournament played opposite the WGC-Bridgestone Invitational.
-In May 2009, he caddied and played in the Valero Texas Open, missing the cut but beating Jesper Parnevik who he caddied for.
+In May 2009, he caddied and played in the Valero Texas Open, missing the cut but beating Jesper Parnevik who, he caddied for.
 He attempted to repeat the feat in February 2010 at the Mayakoba Golf Classic at Riviera Maya-Cancun.
 He caddied for Richard S. Johnson in the morning then played in the afternoon (replacing Notah Begay III).
 After shooting 5-over-par, he withdrew from playing the second round.

-Ten Broeck has earned more in his best season working as a caddie ($235,000) than in his best season as a player ($146,568 in 1989).
+Ten Broeck earned more in his best season working as a caddie ($235,000) than in his best season as a player ($146,568 in 1989).

 In 2008, Ten Broeck played in his first Champions Tour event at the 3M Championship.
 His best finish in a Champions Tour event was a T-9 in the 2012 U.S. Senior Open.

-Personal life
+Personal life and death

-Ten Broeck lives on Singer Island in Palm Beach County, Florida.
+Ten Broeck lived on Singer Island in Palm Beach County, Florida.
+He died on April 30, 2023, at a hospital in West Palm Beach, Florida, at the age of 67.